Kellie Leitch: Minister of Labour and Minister for the Status of Women

 As part of the February 2014 budget, Leitch announced a $25 million plan to address violence against aboriginal women and girls.

 On July 15, 2013, Prime Minister Harper named Leitch Minister of Labour and Minister for the Status of Women.
 During the 2015 Canadian federal election, Leitch said that she was pro-life when asked at a local debate, citing her experience as a paediatric surgeon as her reason.

 Leitch in India as part of a Canadian delegation led by Chris Alexander in 2015.

 On October 2, 2015, during the general election, Leitch and then-Minister of Citizenship and Immigration Chris Alexander announced a Royal Canadian Mounted Police "tip line" where Canadians could report "barbaric cultural practices", which, along with the niqab issue, was widely viewed as an attempt to keep cultural and immigration issues at the forefront of the election campaign.
 Leitch later expressed regret in her involvement of the "barbaric cultural practices tip line".
-However, in an interview, on the statement the tip line "is a good idea but wasn't communicated as effectively as it could be to the public" she characterised it as being "absolutely correct".
+However, in an interview, on the statement the tip line "is a good idea but wasn't communicated as effectively as it could be to the public" she characterized it as being "absolutely correct".